Skip to main content

 • Safety equipment (harnesses, scaffolding, roof jacks rated for altitude work)

 When I quote $199 for an inspection, part of that price covers this equipment.
-A DIY inspection with a flashlight and a ladder might seem cheaper, but you won’t see what I see with a camera that can zoom and pan inside your flue.
+A DIY inspection with a flashlight and a ladder might seem cheaper, but you won’t see what I see with a camera that zooms and pans inside your flue.

 Understanding Edwards Chimney Code Requirements

-This is important: Edwards is in Eagle County, which enforces the International Building Code with local amendments.
+This part matters: Edwards is in Eagle County, which enforces the International Building Code with local amendments.
 For chimney work, that means:

 Basic Code Requirements: